Financial Aid & FAFSA/WASFA

 - If you are applying to colleges and you have questions about your financial aid make sure you contact the financial aid office.
 The staff can help you navigate the process based on your circumstances.

 Now is the perfect time to be applying for financial aid!
 You should fill out your FAFSA application as soon as you can, so you get the best shot at getting the most assistance by applying early!
 If you don’t qualify for federal assistance, you might qualify for grants or scholarships from the school you will be attending by filling out the FAFSA!

 FAFSA Biggest Misconception

-I am not going to fill out the FAFSA, because I won’t be eligible for financial aid... this may be true regarding receiving aid from the Federal Government, but the FAFSA is used by colleges to determine Merit/need-based/other scholarships.
+I am not going to fill out the FAFSA, because I won’t be eligible for financial aid... this may be true regarding receiving aid from the Federal Government, but the FAFSA is used by colleges to determine Merit/need-based/other scholarships, as well as, work study opportunities and student loans.
 Please fill out the FAFSA/WASFA….what do you have to lose, except a possible scholarship or grant from the school you will be attending!